Sweet cherry tomatoes and briney capers punch up the flavor on a simple combination of clean protein and whole grain.

 Lay out a square of parchment with the shiny side facing up.
 This recipe is enough for 2 pouches.
 Simply repeat steps 8-15 for the second pouch.

-Pour about half of the frozen quinoa (2 cups) in the center of the parchment paper.
+Pour about 2 cups of quinoa in the center of the parchment paper.

 Scatter half of the mushrooms (about 4 oz.) over the quinoa.